Australian Business Structures: Which Is Best for Tax and Liability?

 What does Pty Ltd mean?

 Pty Ltd stands for “Proprietary Limited”.
 In this context, “Proprietary” refers to the private ownership and control of the company, distinguishing it from a public company with shares traded on a public stock exchange.
 And “Limited” refers to the limited liability of the company’s shareholders.
-Limited liability means that the shareholders are not personally responsible for the company’s debts or legal obligations beyond the value of their shares in the company.
+Limited liability means that shareholders are not personally liable for the company’s debts or legal obligations beyond the value of their shares.

 Partnership Pros and Cons